syncfusion-content/blazor-docs/blazor/diagram/events.md

 ## DragLeave

-Triggers when a symbol is dragged outside of the diagram.
+Triggers when a symbol is dragged outside the diagram.

 | Argument Name | Description |
 | -------- | -------- |